|UChicago Mobile App|

 - State ID card

-Visit the ComEd website for more information on setting up electricity and finding a POSID center.
+Visit the ComEd website or call them directly at 1-800-334-7661 for more information on setting up electricity and finding a POSID center.
+When you call them directly, they will ask for your area zipcode to find a POSID location nearest to you.

 People’s Gas: You will also need to call the Peoples Gas customer service number to start your gas service if you do not have a SSN.
 They will ask you to send copies of your passport (and possibly your student ID card) for identification purposes.